meeslindeman/bitcoinheist-mlops/README.md

 ## Notes

 - The pipeline expects the BitcoinHeist CSV at `data/BitcoinHeistData.csv`.
-- All intermediate data products are written to MySQL tables defined in `DatabaseConfig`.
 - PySpark runs inside the application container using OpenJDK 17.